Governors contribute to the work of the Governing Board in ensuring high standards of achievement for all children in the school.

 Richard Knox - Foundation Governor

-I have been a Foundation Governor since early 2016, and am a member of the Health, Safety, Safeguarding & Site Committee.
+I have been a Foundation Governor since early 2016, and am Chair of the Health, Safety, Safeguarding & Site Committee.
 I have lived in Quorn since 2008, with my wife and three children: my daughter is in year two, and my two sons are not quite old enough for school yet.
 I am a member of Quorn Baptist Church, where I help out with children's work and lead a bible study group.
 I also coordinate the annual Quorn Churches' Holiday Club, which is jointly run by both churches in the village.
 I works as a GP and Clinical Associate Professor in The University of Nottingham Medical School, where I teach ethics and coordinate GP placements for medical students.

 Ben Lawrance – Co-Opted Governor